BroYash/BookBuddy/README.md

 5. Run "expo start" at root of BookBuddy

-6. Press "a" to run on android emulator
+6. On the browser you can select " Run on Android device" or alternatively "Run in web browser